 The hands-on program gives youth who are considering their career options a close-up look at the profession of firefighting, including participating in training exercises and experiencing the community goodwill, pride, excitement and camaraderie that come with the job.

 Besides providing students the opportunity to learn experientially about firefighter career opportunities, the program supports the City’s long-term goal of fostering diversity within Coquitlam Fire Rescue.
 Check out the video below from our successful 2022 Program.

 Training for the junior program is a condensed version of the eight-week firefighter basic training program and includes:

-Basic first aid as well as CPR / AED (defibrillator)
+- Basic first aid as well as CPR / AED (defibrillator)